 Said the filmmaker at a Tribeca Film Festival Q&A in April 2018, "The purpose has never been to look for the truth.
 Or to look for what happened that night.
 It was just to look at the way the justice system would treat the case, and it took 17 years."

-5. But at the same time, de Lestrade does think that Peterson is innocent — and he believes in the "owl theory."
+But at the same time, de Lestrade does think that Peterson is innocent — and he believes in the "owl theory."

 After spending well over a decade with Peterson and his legal team, de Lestrade doesn't believe that the Durham native killed his wife.
 "We weren’t there that night so we can’t pretend we know what happened," de Lestrade explained at

 de Lestrade isn't the only one who believes in Peterson's innocence.
 Some close to the case have suggested that on the night of her death, Kathleen was attacked by an owl, and the attack made her so disoriented that she accidentally tripped on the stairs and died.

-It might be the more plausible explanation.
+Vulture: It might be the more plausible explanation.
 How can you explain all the cuts and lacerations and the absence of fractures?
 When you start thinking about the owl theory, and the kind of injuries she had, you start thinking maybe there is something there.
 06

-6. The show's editor fell in love with Michael Peterson.
+The show's editor fell in love with Michael Peterson.